 If your kids are mimicking someone stimming reel them in and educate them.
 Last thing a parent of a special needs child needs to see is yours taking the piss and trust me I saw this happen many times today.
 Us SEN parents can hear a raised eyebrow at 20 paces so please remember.

-Made me angry today and I had to stop myself from approaching the parents and saying sort your kid out but kids are kids at the end of the day.
 Education is the key, it’s made me even more determined to make a difference.
 Xx